dailydotdev/memetoberfest/Readme.md

 What is Memetoberfest?

-It's a Meme contest sponsored by [daily.dev !](https://daily.dev)
+A Meme contest sponsored by [daily.dev!](https://daily.dev)

-Everyone can participate by making a PR to the table below.
+Everyone can participate by making a PR to update the [table at the end of this readme](#entries) with the required details.

-Only Memes realted to Development will be accepted.
+**Only memes related to software development will be accepted.**

-## Prerequisite
+## Prerequisites
 - Knowing what [a meme is.](https://en.wikipedia.org/wiki/Internet_meme)
-- Having a Twitter handle where we can contact you. follow us to get notified about the contest! [daily.dev on Twitter](https://twitter.com/dailydotdev)
+- Having a Twitter handle where we can contact you.

+Make sure you [follow daily.dev on Twitter](https://twitter.com/intent/follow?screen_name=dailydotdev) to get notified about the contest!

 ## Rules

-- No NSFWS memes
+- No Not Safe For Work (NSFW) memes
-- No personal offensive memes. (we don't want to offend anyone)
+- No offensive memes or memes that target a specific individual. (we don't want to offend anyone)
-- No memes that are not related to development
+- Only memes related to software development will be counted.

 ## Prizes

-The best mems will get daily.dev SWAGS!
+The best memes will get daily.dev SWAG!

 ## How to participate

-Make a PR changing the table below with:
+Make a PR adding a row to the [table below](#entries) with:
 - Meme image (or link to it)
-- Twitter handle
+- Your Twitter handle
-- notes (optional)
+- notes (optional - explain how we can use this meme)

 that's it!

+Here is a quick [guide on tables in markdown](https://www.markdownguide.org/extended-syntax/#tables).

 ## When will be the winners announced?

 The winners will be announced on the 7th of November

+## Entries

 Meme Image or link  | Twitter handle | Notes |
 | --- | --- | --- |